 a) Adopt a leadership role at a national and international level to shape a sustainable environment and society, contributing to the UN Sustainable Development Goals.

-c) Make RMIT a living laboratory, encouraging research and learning that engages with internal infrastructure, process and people.
+d) Make RMIT a living laboratory, encouraging research and learning that engages with internal infrastructure, process and people.

 4.4.
 Infrastructure and operations

-a) Exceed wherever possible, all legislative and regulatory requirements for sustainability and aim to achieve exemplary sustainable practice in all University operations.
+a) Exceed, wherever possible, all legislative and regulatory requirements for sustainability and aim to achieve exemplary sustainable practice in all university operations.

-d) Utilise best-practice sustainable design and innovative technologies to deliver efficient, resilient and adaptable buildings.
+f) Utilise best-practice sustainable design and innovative technologies to deliver efficient, resilient and adaptable buildings.

 5.2.
 The performance of this policy is tracked in the Sustainability Annual Report which is prepared in accordance with the Global Reporting Initiative (GRI) Standard.